-In the New Testament Jesus at His appearing will be accompanied in the same way.
+In the New Testament, Jesus at His appearing will be accompanied in the same way.
 Again I comment on Matthew chapter 24 because it's essential to this text.
 The sign of the Son of Man appears in the sky, all the tribes of the earth mourn, they see the Son of Man coming on the clouds of the sky with power and great glory and He'll send forth His angels and they move to gather the elect from the four corners of the earth.

-In chapter 25 of Matthew, further in the sermon on His own Second Coming, Jesus says, "When the Son of Man comes in His glory and ALL the angels with Him."
+In chapter 25 of Matthew, further in the sermon on His own Second Coming, Jesus says, "When the Son of Man comes in His glory and all the angels with Him."
 That's why I say, it is possible that the "all" means all the angels.
-Some would argue that it might mean all the angels that are with Him are with Him, others might argue that it might mean all the angels with Him are all the angels there are.
+Some would argue that it might mean all the angels that are with Him are with Him, others might argue that it might mean all the angels that are with Him are all the angels there are.
 But He's going to be coming with all the angels.

 Matthew chapter 16 Jesus basically says essentially the very same thing.
-Verse 27, "The Son of Man is going to come in the glory of His Father with His angels."
-In chapter 13 you'll remember that those parables that talk about the Kingdom and the judgment at the end of the Kingdom have the angels involved in the reaping, Mark 8:38, passages in Luke.
+Verse 27; "The Son of Man is going to come in the glory of His Father with His angels."
+In chapter 13 you'll remember that those parables that talk about the kingdom and the judgment at the end of the kingdom have the angels involved in the reaping, Mark 8:38, passages in Luke.

 So God appears in the Old Testament in the company of His angels.
 Christ appears at His Second Coming in the New Testament in the company of His angels.
 In His humiliation, that was veiled.
 In His humiliation, do you remember, He said, "If I wanted to I could call for a legion of angels."
-But He had chosen in His humiliation not to be attended by angels, with the exception of the time, you'll remember, that He was tempted by Satan after 40 days of fasting and the Father sent some angels to minister to Him.
+But He had chosen in His humiliation not to be attended by angels, with the exception of the time, you'll remember, that He was tempted by Satan after forty days of fasting and the Father sent some angels to minister to Him.
 But that was because He came veiled, He came alone, He came in humiliation.
 The next time He comes as God in full blazing glory, accompanied by all the angels.

-Thirdly it says, He comes not only from heaven with His mighty angels, but in flaming fire.
+Thirdly, it says He comes not only from heaven with His mighty angels, but in flaming fire.
 Again note there will be fire in the judgment which He affects, but that is not the fire spoken of here initially.
-This is the fire of His coming, or the fire of His presence, or the fire of His glory...not the holocaust as described say in 2 Peter chapter 3 verse 10 when the elements melt with fervent heat at the heat of His fury, the fire of His judgment.
-This fire of His presence becomes the fire of His judgment, but here the Apostle Paul describes the glorious Shekinah blazing light of His emanating presence, His holy fire.
+This is the fire of His coming, or the fire of His presence, or the fire of His glory, not the holocaust as described say in 2 Peter, chapter 3 verse 10 when the elements melt with fervent heat at the heat of His fury, the fire of His judgment.
+This fire of His presence becomes the fire of His judgment, but here the apostle Paul describes the glorious Shekinah blazing light of His emanating presence, His holy fire.
 The kind of fire that you see in the Holy Spirit's arrival at Pentecost, as cloven tongues of fire, as it were, settled down on an individual.
 That fire which represents the presence of God, not necessarily the judgment of God.
-It is the same kind of fire that Moses saw in Exodus chapter 3 verse 2 when the angel of the Lord came and was present in the bush, perhaps a preincarnate appearance of Christ, and it was a flaming fire and the bush was not consumed.
+It is the same kind of fire that Moses saw in Exodus chapter 3, verse 2 when the angel of the Lord came and was present in the bush, perhaps a pre-incarnate appearance of Christ, and it was a flaming fire and the bush was not consumed.
 It is that fire which does not consume but is the emanating glory of His holy presence.
-It is that same fire in Exodus chapter 19 verses 16 to 20 that appears as God moves down on the Mount to put forth His law, it is that fire of Deuteronomy chapter 5 and verse 4.
+It is that same fire in Exodus chapter 19 verses 16 to 20 that appears as God moves down on the mount to put forth His law.
+It is that fire of Deuteronomy chapter 5 and verse 4.
 And perhaps you can sum it all up in Psalm 104:4 in the description that the psalmist gives there which includes God's presence as fire.
 He says, "He makes the winds His messengers, flaming fire His ministers."
 God is associated with fire.
 He moves in a blaze, as it were.

 Now there is a time and there is a place where that flaming essence becomes a consuming judgment.
 The burning holy fire becomes a burning judgment fire.
 But here it is an indication of His deity.
 Here we find Jesus Christ being presented as God.
 That's the point here.
 The Lord Jesus coming from heaven where He has been seated on the very throne of God, coming with mighty angels, which means He moves in the same company that God moves in, coming in flaming Shekinah, blazing glory.